Serenje Orphans Children's Home

 Our care for the orphans continues even when they leave our full-time care.

 During holidays, these children return to their legal guardians.
-Another 15 or so older orphans who have left the orphanage continue to be supported in their secondary education at boarding schools and local high schools through our provision of their fees and school uniforms.
+Another 14 older orphans who have left the orphanage continue to be supported in their secondary education at boarding schools and local high schools through our provision of their fees and school uniforms.
 Other older orphans who have

 dropped out of schooling are now being trained in carpentry skills.
-Some orphans have completed their final school year successfully and we are trying to help place them in universities and colleges.
+Some orphans have completed their final school year successfully and we try to obtain sponsorship for them in universities and colleges since we don't have the fund capacity to support tertiary study.
 Here below are a few examples of how SOCH is helping kids:

 The shy little girl (B) in red, is at the centre of a photo taken at SOCH over ten years ago.